 Microsoft said that the hacker disabled the compromised support agent’s credentials once it acquired unauthorized intrusion; however, they also might have accessed and viewed the content of some Outlook users’ accounts.

 According to a report by ZDNet, Microsoft confirmed that hackers did access the content of some user accounts and around six percent of the people received an email notification.
 Microsoft encouraged users to change their outlook credentials out of caution.

-Microsoft in a statement to The Verge confirmed about the breach but didn’t confirm the number of accounts it affected.
-“We addressed this scheme, which affected a limited subset of consumer accounts, by disabling the compromised credentials and blocking the perpetrators’ access,” said a Microsoft spokesperson.
+Microsoft in a statement to The Verge confirmed about the breach but didn’t confirm the number of accounts it affected. “vTech addressed this scheme, which affected a limited subset of consumer accounts, by disabling the compromised credentials and blocking the perpetrators’ access,” said a Microsoft spokesperson.